jrehor/kcc/README.md

 * monadic `,/x raze`
 * dyadic `x@y index`

-Also, at the end of the previous chapter you have seen:
+Also, in the previous chapter you have seen:

 * monadic `!x til (first x integers)`
 * monadic `+x flip (transpose)`